fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 ```
 module Mammal
   class Dog
-    def bark
+    def speak
       "Woof!"
     end
   end

   class Cat
-    def meow
+    def speak
       "Meow!"
     end
   end
 end

-Mammal::Dog.new.bark
+Mammal::Dog.new.speak
 # => "Woof!"

-Mammal::Cat.new.meow
+Mammal::Cat.new.speak
 # => "Meow!"
 ```
 *31) Why should methods in mixin modules be defined without using `self.` in the definition?*
 When an instance method definition is prefixed by the `self` keyword, it refers to the class.
-This means that if we define a method within a module with the `self` prefix, we are defining a class method on the module, meaning we can only call that class method directly on the module itself, and not from any objects instantiated from classes where the module is mixed in.
+This means that if we define a method within a module with the `self` prefix, we are defining a class method on the module, meaning we can only call that class method directly on the module itself, and not from the class, or any objects instantiated from classes where the module is mixed in.

 In our example below, we create the `Identifiable` module, and define the class method `self.identify`.
 We can then call this method directly from the `Identifiable` module, but an object instantiated from the `Dog` class does not have access to the `self.identify` class method.
 ```